pdf-association/pdf-cos-syntax/README.md

 ## Commenting & uncommenting lines

 Commenting and uncommenting one or more lines in a PDF enables features and capabilities to be switched on or off easily.
 Note that PDF only has line comments (`%`).
-Highlight one or more lines in a PDF and use the "Toggle Line Comment" command.
+Highlight one or more lines in a PDF/FDF file and use the "Toggle Line Comment" command.

 ### Windows shortcut
 - `CTRL` + `/` = toggle line comment